 For more than 35 years, Butler Rubin’s Reinsurance practice has provided trusted, experienced counsel in reinsurance disputes on behalf of ceding insurers, assuming reinsurers, underwriting agencies and claims managers.
 The firm’s experience makes available to clients Butler Rubin’s unsurpassed knowledge of the intricacies of reinsurance custom and practice and the commercial relationships upon which participants in the industry depend.
 Our practice includes more than 15 trial lawyers who have devoted their practices to reinsurance-related matters.
-In May 2015, Butler Rubin was recognized for the tenth consecutive year as a #1 firm for “Insurance: Dispute Resolution: Reinsurance: Illinois” by Chambers USA.
+In May 2016, Butler Rubin was recognized for the eleventh consecutive year as a #1 firm for “Insurance: Dispute Resolution: Reinsurance: Illinois” by Chambers USA.

 In 2004, Butler Rubin created Women in Reinsurance (WIR) to discuss how the reinsurance industry was evolving and how women could play a dynamic role in the future of the field.
 WIR regularly sponsors events of interest to professional women in the reinsurance industry and fosters networking and information sharing.

 With each reinsurance arbitration or litigation, our approach involves four critical factors:

 1) Investigation – We believe that an early investigation of the facts and the law is critical to the development of an effective litigation strategy and maximizes our client’s position.
 Beyond effective investigation to identify and review relevant documents and interviews of key witnesses, it also requires critical and considered thinking about the key elements of each party’s case and a determination of how the facts and law support or undermine those elements.

 2) Strategy – We develop a litigation strategy based on the results of our investigation, crafting our strategy around the facts rather than forcing the facts to fit into a pre-conceived strategy.